compstorylab/py-allotax/README.md

 Where do I find the output?
 - It is at the path you specified (argument provided) when you ran the `generate_svg`.

-Terminal says there is no `nvm` after installing it.
-- Restart your terminal to activate it.

-Terminal says there is no `node` even after I have already run `py-allotax` methods.
-- This seems to happen when switching environments or changing branches.
-You can simply re-run the installs.
-You should already have `nvm` and be able to start from there.

 <br>
 <br>